nixworks/public/news/2011/08/30/README.md

 ##### TTC
 ### [A TTC bus collides with a hydraulic crane mounted on a construction truck on Lawrence Avenue Toronto, killing one and injuring thirteen, in the first such incident since the Russell Hill subway accident in 1995. ](/news/2011/08/30/a-ttc-bus-collides-with-a-hydraulic-crane-mounted-on-a-construction-truck-on-lawrence-avenue-toronto-killing-one-and-injuring-thirteen-in.md)
-_Context: Russell Hill subway accident, Toronto, Lawrence Avenue, TTC_
+_Context: Lawrence Avenue, Russell Hill subway accident, TTC, Toronto_

 ##### Atlanta
 ### [While reportedly on his way to surrender to police in Atlanta, Georgia to face murder charges, former National Basketball Association player Javaris Crittenton is arrested by the FBI at John Wayne Airport in Orange County, California. ](/news/2011/08/30/while-reportedly-on-his-way-to-surrender-to-police-in-atlanta-georgia-to-face-murder-charges-former-national-basketball-association-player.md)